| || |

 2. The asset information is being updated daily and will not be finalized until the day of the sale.
 Please read all due diligence information and check all materials presented under General Tax Sale Information for updates.

 3. The descriptions provided are based on the Official Records of the County Recorder’s Office and are presumed to be correct.
-The property to be sold may be approximately located from maps provided in the Due Diligence information on each auction item on Bid4Assets.com.
+The property to be sold may be approximately located from maps provided in the Due Diligence information on each auction item at Bid4Assets.com.

 4. The right of the former owner to redeem any parcel is forfeited as of 5:00 p.m.
 PST the day before the public auction is held.
 Properties removed from the sale will be so indicated on the Asset Page listing for a specific property.